 The takeaway

-Overall inflation is up 28% since 2019.
+Overall inflation is up about 31% from January 2019 through June 2026.
 But that single number hides enormous variation.
 Your personal inflation rate depends heavily on what you spend money on.
-If you rent, eat beef, and drive — your cost of living has risen far more than 28%.
-If you're a homeowner with a fixed mortgage, eat chicken, and stream Apple Music — you've done better than the average.
+If you rent, eat beef, and drive, your cost of living may have risen far more than the headline CPI.
+If you are a homeowner with a fixed mortgage and spend more heavily in slower-rising categories, you may have done better than the average.

 Explore the full interactive chart → Click any category in the legend to show or hide it, and hover for exact values.